 First-time tourists in Athens are advised not to drive a car within the city limits.
 Better use public transportation or taxis.
 Buses go almost everywhere in Athens and it is pretty easy to find a taxi, so why bother?
 After all, if you are a tourist, it is most possible that you will want to move in the centre, where cars will not be of use for two reasons: first, the metro (subway) goes to all sights you will want to visit and secondly, finding a parking seat is a huge problem in the city centre and will probably ruin your mood.
 Better rent a car if you want to drive in the mainland, away from Athens.

-One of the biggest problems you will face when driving in Athens (and the major Greek cities) is traffic jam.
-This is due to many reasons, mostly because streets are narrow and people do not respect signs.
+One of the biggest problems you will face when driving in Athens (and the major Greek cities) is a traffic jam.
+This is due to many reasons, mostly because the streets are narrow and people do not respect signs.

 In the peak hours, you will see plenty of cars parked illegally or double-parked.
 It seems that Greeks take the risk to get a ticket or cause damage to their car, while they get off to do a short task, most usually some quick shopping, to pay a bill or get a coffee to go from a near coffee house.
-This compared to narrow streets (stated above) creates traffic jam.
+This compared to narrow streets (stated above) creates a traffic jam.

 Don't miss your turn

 If you miss your turn, do not expect that you can circle the block and get back where you wanted.
 Many streets in Greece are one way, so you may need to pass several blocks until you find a legal turn.